Poppy-Team17/OurProject/README.md

 * Adolescents to young adults are ready to learn and explore more about world

-* Travelers will have better idea where to go and where to see.
+* Travelers will have a better idea of different communities and places to visit.

 * College students have chance to learn more about cultures.